CryptoHives/.github/profile/README.md

 - Full re-implementation of .NET cryptographic primitives and APIs
 - Drop-in replacements for platform-bound classes like `X509Certificate2`, `RSA`, elliptic curves and symmetric ciphers
 - Strict adherence to established standards and test vectors for correctness
-- Continued reliance on OS-level **only** where software implementation cannot guarantee sufficient security, e.g. hardware entropy for secure random generators
+- Continued reliance on OS-level **only** where software implementation cannot guarantee sufficient security, e.g. hardware entropy for secure random generators.
+- Supporting libraries to optimize memory allocations and thread synchronization for high performance transformation pipelines and for cryptography workloads.

 ---